 We can now compile good statistics on Great Lakes coastal wetlands because we have sampled nearly 100% of the medium and large coastal wetlands that have a surface water connection to the Great Lakes and are hydrologically-influenced by lake levels.
-The following indicators and information have not yet been updated for 2016 and 2017 because we are still implementing some of the metric and indicator calculations in our new database system.
+The following indicators and information are from 2018 and will be updated again in the spring of 2020.

-Wetlands contained approximately 25 bird species on average; some sampled benchmark sites had as few as 1 species, but richness at high quality sites was as great as 60 bird species (Table 6).
+Wetlands contained approximately 25 bird species on average; some sampled benchmark sites had no birds detected, but richness at high quality sites was as great as 60 bird species (Table 6).
 There are many fewer calling amphibian species (anurans) in the Great Lakes (10 total), and coastal wetlands averaged about 4 species per wetland, with some benchmark wetlands containing no anurans (Table 6).
 However, there were wetlands where 8 anuran species were heard over the three sampling dates.